input-output-hk/peras-design/site/docs/faq.md

 The CIPs for protocol parameters and for the disaster recovery plan will need revision when Peras is adopted.

+## Will relay nodes need to track boosted blocks?

+Yes, both block producers and relay nodes will need to track boosted blocks because they need to agree on the weight of the chain.
+If relay nodes did not include boosts in their chain selection, then they could experience periods of time when they were not following the weightiest chain.

 ## What is the lightest way for clients to know whether a block has a Peras boost?

 Services such as BlockFrost likely will provide information on the number of Peras boosts that follow a given transaction.